 This clause may be modified with the exception of distribution of the roster.
+Either remove the brackets or delete the optional bracket text.

-A current and accurate Sponsor roster shall be maintained.
-Due to privacy concerns, the roster shall not be distributed except to the IEEE-SA Board of Governors, IEEE-SA Standards Board, and IEEE-SA staff unless all Sponsor members have submitted their approval for such distribution.
+A membership roster is a vital aspect of standards development.
+It is an initial tool if an issue of indemnification arises during the process of standards development.
+The Secretary shall make reasonable efforts to maintain a current Sponsor roster.
+Due to privacy concerns, the roster shall not be distributed except to the IEEE-SA Board of Governors, IEEE-SA Standards Board, and IEEE-SA staff unless everyone on the roster has submitted written approval for such distribution.
 The roster shall include the following:

 Title of the Sponsor and its designation